pvedu/photovoltaic/README.md

 ## Installation

 Installation is via pip from the pypi repositry.
 From a command propmpt:

     pip install photovoltaic

+Inside a Jupter notebook use:

+    !pip install photovoltaic

+Some systems use pip3 instead of pip.
+People recommend using a virtual environment, but I don't find its necessary on MS Windows.

 Tha above command should also install the latest scipy and numpy packages.
 They can also be installed directly with: